 No question, the Catholic church has attached itself to the alien kiddie dump

 For starters, church elites are happy to grab any occasion to put mileage between the Catholic image and the priest sex abuse scandal, which continues even now.
 A Google News search for Catholic Sex Abuse Scandal

-Below, Bishop Gerald Barnes greets “immigrants” on July 10, 2014, at St. Joseph’s Catholic Church in Fontana, California.
+Therefore, positive news about men in clerical collars is a big plus to church management.Below, Bishop Gerald Barnes greets “immigrants” on July 10, 2014, at St. Joseph’s Catholic Church in Fontana, California.

 In addition, the Catholic church is doing well by doing good: government contracts have suddenly popped up to service the illegal alien tykes.
 Apparently there is big money available to hire people to care for the aliens, while America’s veterans are still waiting for the healthcare they were promised.

 Despite the apparent bad feeling from the Catholic church toward the Obama administration regarding the birth control dust-up, money makes those disagreements disappear

 .
 After all, Catholic Charities gets billions of taxpayer dollars for refugee resettlement

 and general immigration services, which puts it into the category of a smallish government agency

 .
 For example, in 2010 62 percent of Catholic Charities’ budget